daviddarnes/code-pen/README.md

 </code-pen>
 ```

-_Note that the code samples have been escaped so it's can be seen on the page_
+_Note that the code samples have been escaped so they can be seen on the page_

 Example with 3 code blocks (1st defaults to `html`, 2nd to `css`, 3rd to `js`):